Opinion: I don’t think my memories of the Holocaust will ever go away

 After we arrived, all of us on the transport were forced down onto the unloading ramps.
 We were told to leave our luggage and that it would be returned to us shortly.
 The soldiers yelled for men to stand on one side and women and children to stand on the other, before everyone was made to shuffle past the camp doctors.
 I was told to join a group made up of the young and abled, my mother to a different group of elderly prisoners.
 I did not know then but very shortly after this selection, my mother and the rest of her group were sent directly to the gas chambers and murdered.

 As the Allies continued to advance, the Nazis ordered us on a death march towards Bergen-Belsen.
 Anyone who was too weak to keep up were shot by the guards; many died from starvation and disease.
-Then suddenly, on the 15th of April 1945, I, along with my fellow prisoners, was liberated by the British army.
+Then suddenly, on 15 April 1945, I, along with my fellow prisoners, was liberated by the British army.

 My brother Laci was the only other member of my family to survive.
 He returned to our parents’ house in Hungary, but I was unable to visit him there for 20 years after the end of the war.